 Hi, I'm Mike Fitzgerald.
 I work at Insomniac Games, directing the studio's engine, tools, and technical art teams.
 Previously, I was the CTO at Harmonix.

-Insomniac
+Insomniac Games

 I’m the Director of the Core Technology department at Insomniac Games, which is part of PlayStation Studios.
-As head of the studio’s engine, tools, and technical art teams, I help balance our work across multiple in-development titles while also ensuring that we’re looking ahead to the game development challenges of the future.
+As head of the studio’s engine, tools, and technical art teams, I help balance our work across multiple in-development titles while ensuring that we’re looking ahead to the game development challenges of the future.

-Also, we’re hiring programmers—if you’re interested in coming to work with us, please let me know!
+We’re often hiring programmers—if you’re interested in coming to work with us, please let me know!

 I had the opportunity to hold the CTO position at Harmonix Music Systems from 2015 until my departure in 2018.
 Over that time, I directed (and contributed to) the ongoing development of our internal engine and audio technology.
 I made a number of process and technology changes to enable efficient and effective development, with a particular focus on developing simultaneous projects on multiple platforms.
 In the last ~3 years I was there, we shipped 9 titles on 7 platforms, with a team of less than 30 engineers.
+Harmonix has since been acquired by Epic Games.

 I was the programmer on the initial DropMix team before Harmonix’s partnership with Hasbro.
 We spent just under a year developing prototypes of our music-mixing card game to flesh out the concept and make a compelling publisher pitch for the technology.